Walk to End HIV FAQs

 Where does the money raised by the event go?

-All money raised goes to support the HIV/AIDS programs of Whitman-Walker Health.
+All money raised goes to support the HIV/AIDS programs and services of Whitman-Walker Health.

 Established in 1978, Whitman-Walker Health is a non-profit, community-based provider of health care and social services in the Washington, DC, metropolitan area.
 Through two sites in the District of Columbia, Whitman-Walker offers primary medical and dental care; mental health and addictions counseling and treatment; HIV education, prevention and testing; legal services; and medical adherence case management.
 Whitman-Walker Health is committed to meeting the health needs of the gay, lesbian, bisexual, and transgender community and people living with HIV/AIDS.